FIWARE/tutorials.NGSI-v2/docs/big-data-spark.md

 The `spark-master` container is listening on three ports:

--   Port `8080` is exposed so we can see the web frontend of the Apache Spark-Master Dashboard.
+-   Port `8080` is exposed, so we can see the web frontend of the Apache Spark-Master Dashboard.
 -   Port `7070` is used for internal communications.

 The `spark-worker-1` container is listening on one port:

 -   Port `9001` is exposed so that the installation can receive context data subscriptions.
--   Ports `8081` is exposed so we can see the web frontend of the Apache Spark-Worker-1 Dashboard.
+-   Ports `8081` is exposed, so we can see the web frontend of the Apache Spark-Worker-1 Dashboard.

 ## Start Up

 Before you start, you should ensure that you have obtained or built the necessary Docker images locally.
 Please clone the repository and create the necessary images by running the commands shown below.
-Note that you might need to run some of the commands as a privileged user:
+Note that you might need to run some commands as a privileged user:

 ```bash
 #!/bin/bash